clamarque/kibana_health_metric_vis/README.md

 ##Quick Start

-You can install this plugin in Kibana ( >=4.2) by doing the following instructions:
+You can install this plugin in Kibana 5.0.0 by doing the following instructions:

+###Clone

 `git clone https://github.com/clamarque/kibana_health_metric_vis.git`